Mack Reynolds: Biography

 Reynolds was born in Corcoran, California, the second of four children of Verne La Rue Reynolds and Pauline McCord.
 When the family moved to Baltimore in 1918, his father joined the Socialist Labor Party (SLP) so that from an early age Reynolds was raised to accept the tenets of Marxism and socialism. ("I was born into a Marxian Socialist family.
 I am the child who, at the age of five or six, said to his parent, 'Mother, who is Comrade Jesus Christ?' —for I had never met anyone in that household who wasn't called Comrade.")
 In 1935, while still in high school in Kingston, New York, Reynolds joined the SLP and became an active advocate of the party's goals.
 The following year, he toured the country with his father giving lectures and speeches, and became recognized as a significant force in advocating the SLP.

-After graduating from high school, Reynolds worked as a reporter for the Catskill Morning Star from 1937–38 and as editor of the weekly Oneonta News from 1939–40.
+After graduating from high school, Reynolds worked as a reporter for the Catskill Morning Star from 1937 to 1938 and as editor of the weekly Oneonta News from 1939 to 1940.
 In 1937, he married his first wife, Evelyn Sandell, with whom he had three children, Emil, La Verne, and Dallas Mack Jr. From 1940 to 1943 Reynolds worked for IBM at the San Pedro, California Shipyards.
 He also worked actively as an organizer for the SLP, campaigning with SLP presidential candidate John W. Aiken in 1940.
 After attending the U.S. Army Marine Officer's Cadet School and the U.S. Marine Officer's School, he joined the U.S. Army Transportation Corps in 1944 and was stationed in the Philippines as a ship's navigator until 1945.
 Upon returning home from the Corps, Reynolds learned that Evelyn had become involved with another man.
 They divorced and she took their children with her.